OpenRTDynamics/ORTD/trunk/README.md

               removed some very obsolete warning messages in libdyn.c fixed a threading Bug that appeared very seldom.
   - 27.8.14:  Fixed many memory leaks that were detected by valgrind
+  -  7.9.13:  More memory leaks were fixed.
+              Introduced io.h / io.cpp.
+Currently used to output the output of the Scilab-module's Scilab instance